ChandhiniG/Generate-Audio-From-Emotions/README.md

 ## Abstract

-In this project, I am planning to produce audio based on emotions detected from tweets.
+This project produces audio based on emotions detected from tweets.
 The architecture consists of three phases:
 1. Perform Sentiment analysis on data and classify the emotion of the tweet.
 I used Random Forest Classifier to achieve this and I am only considering the two emotions- happiness, sadness
 2. Perform Text-to-Speech synthesis by using a tacotron model for the tweet entered.
 3. Generate new audio based on the emotion detected by using a Wavenet Model.

-I am using a pretrained Tacotron model discussed in class.
+I am using a pretrained Tacotron model.
 I trained the Wavenet model on the following emotional-audio dataset https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio.
 This project can be extended to audio style transfer where it can detect the emotion and perform style transfer on the audio to concatenate the original audio with a stylized audio.

 ## Model/Data